PennDOT construction project in Dauphin County to impact drivers for next few months

 “You won’t be able to continue to make a left turn to go eastbound towards the Colonial Park area and that’s because we’ve built up the ramp that is about two and a half or so feet higher than the existing road in that area," added Penny.

-And if you want to go east on route 22 — you, too will be detoured to union deposit road.
+And if you want to go East on Route 22 — you, too will be detoured to Union Deposit Road.

 “The purpose is to not only raise the elevation of the bridge so that higher loads on the interstate can get under, and get through there, but widen what we call the lateral under clearance," said Penny.